 In 2019, Harvard Business Review reported a strong tie between belonging and ROI in business:

 “If workers feel like they belong, companies reap substantial bottom-line benefits.
 High belonging was linked to a whopping 56% increase in job performance, a 50% drop in turnover risk, and a 75% reduction in sick days.”

 By adopting a framework such as OKR or Hoshin Kanri, you are naturally introducer order and parity of how you are executing and measuring projects and their performance.

-i-nexus’ Pulse software does just this – empowers users to consistently execute project updates, ensuring action and measurement in-real time, re-focusing the conversation from process to outcome.
+i-nexus’ Pulse does just this – it empowers users to consistently execute project updates, ensuring action and measurement in real-time, re-focusing the conversation from process to outcome.

 3. Limiting water cooler talk rumors

-Prior to COVID-19, a great deal of conversations took place at the water coolers or in your office’s kitchen about rumors and innuendo which, whether good or bad, kept your team engaged.
+Prior to COVID-19, plenty of conversations took place at the water coolers or in your office’s kitchen about rumors and innuendo which, whether good or bad, kept your team engaged.

 However, the Economist Intelligence Unit’s 2019 study into the impact of workplace communication drives home the challenge that many organizations face with the water cooler, be that in the office or over Zoom:

 “Employees believe miscommunication is contributing to their stress, failure to complete projects and loss of sales.